CompendiumSoftware/vagrantpress/README.md

 *VagrantPress* is a packaged development environment for developing WordPress themes and modules.
 I initially created this project to aid in developing child modules for a WordPress blog.

+*Fork* This project was forked from the original and contains the following updates:
+ * Uses port 9999 instead of 8080 to avoid conflcit with other services
+ * Installs and activates the XML-RPC Modernization WP Plugin

 # What's Installed

 + Ubuntu Trusty (14.04)